mdr/mash/quick-reference-guide.md

   `obj["toString"]` (toString member)
 * Null-safe dereference: `file?.extension?.toUpper`
 * Help operator: `function?`, `obj.method?`
-* Strings as functions which lookup the member with their name: `"permissions" pwd`
+* Strings can be called as functions which lookup an object member with that name:
+  `"permissions" pwd`

 ## Command line